Regulus missile submarines: Subsequent cruise missile submarines

-Unlike the Soviet Union, whose lack of significant naval aviation capability meant that it invested heavily in the use of cruise missile submarines, following the withdrawal of Regulus the United States did not operate cruise missiles for more than a decade.
+Unlike the Soviet Union, whose lack of significant naval aviation capability meant that it invested heavily in the use of cruise missile submarines, the United States did not operate cruise missiles for more than a decade following the withdrawal of Regulus.
 It was not until the entry into service of the Tomahawk that tactical land attack missiles returned to the US Navy's inventory.
 Initially, when it was brought into service aboard US submarines in 1983, it was used aboard the Navy's fleet submarines, launched horizontally from torpedo tubes.
 However, starting from USS Providence, the Los Angeles-class submarines were fitted with 12 vertical launch tubes (VLS) for Tomahawk missiles.
 This feature was subsequently included on the first ten Virginia-class submarines.

 In 1994, the Nuclear Posture Review recommended the withdrawal of four Ohio-class SSBNs.
 The decision was subsequently taken to convert the four oldest boats, Ohio, Michigan, Florida and Georgia, into specialist cruise missile submarines, with an additional role as special operations boats.
 Each boat had 22 of its 24 ballistic missile tubes converted to accommodate up to seven Tomahawk missiles each, for a total of up to 154 missiles per submarine, approximately the same number as is carried by a surface battle group.
 The conversion program was integrated with refuelling, and took just over five years to complete all four boats, with work beginning on Ohio in November 2002, and Georgia being released from the shipyard in December 2007.
 All four boats had entered service in their new roles by 2008.